 The Government of Canada states heart disease is the second leading cause of death in Canada.
 That’s a scary statistic, but studies indicate that you can reduce your risk of dying from heart disease, simply by taking a vacation.
 Yes, you read that right.

-A study conducted by Air New Zealand in partnership with former NASA scientists concluded that going on vacation lowered travelers’ heart rates by more than four percent!
+A study conducted by Air New Zealand in partnership with former NASA scientists concluded that going on vacation lowered travellers’ heart rates by more than four percent!

 A study by the National Heart, Lung and Blood Institute found that men at high risk of coronary heart disease, who take frequent annual vacations, were 32% less likely to die from heart disease (and 21% less likely to die from any cause).